simonwhatley/govuk-design-system-snippets-atom-package/README.md

-# GOV.UK Design System snippets for Atom
+# GOV.UK Design System snippets for Nunjucks

-This package for Atom includes snippets to help build UK Government digital services.
+This Atom package includes snippets to help build UK Government digital services.

+## Installation

+Go to `Atom > Preferences > Install` and then search for `govuk design system snippets` under `Packages`.

+After installing the package, you will need to restart Atom.

 ## Available snippets